AndrewAnnex/circ/README.rst

 ```
 This will create a folder called `gale` in which a bunch of ctx images will be downloaded.
-The bbox passed in here is a bit larger than is truely needed, so some extra images will be downloaded.
+The bbox passed in here is a bit larger than is truly needed, so some extra images will be downloaded.
 If you are running this example it would be worth contracting it by a half to three quarters of a degree for each coordinate.

 The VRT image created at the end can then be used directly in applications like QGIS or to construct a merged image (which would take less disk space) using other gdal command line tools like so: